Mange99/Janet-Jackson/README.md

 #### Where can users get help with the project?

-Please get in touch with us on this email: ADD EMAIL. ⚠ !!!!!!!!!!!!!!
+Please get in touch with us on this email: health@info.com

 ## How the website works

 ![Website homepage example picture](WebsitePromo.png)

 The website has four main features: